frmysantana/100-days-of-code/log.md

 **Thoughts**: As I was doing this, it struck me how I was coming up with a much more streamlined interface than what I had cobbled together when I skipped designing to go straight into coding.
 Now I REALLY see why it's suggested to spend some time on the design (even if it is rough) before you start coding.
 It's like brainstorming/outlining an essay before you start writing.

 **Link to work**: <a href="https://github.com/frmysantana/Pomodoro/blob/master/Pomodoro_Mobile_Design.png">Pomodoro Design</a>.

+### Day 32: February 6, 2018

+**Today's Progress**: Today I decided that since I would have to rewrite the code for the Pomodoro App anyway, I might as well do it using React as a way to demonstrate that I can use React.

+**Thoughts**: Progress was a bit slow as I was remembering how React worked, but I was still able to make some.

+**Link to work**: <a href="https://codepen.io/frmysantana/pen/oEzdzm?editors=0010">CodePen of the page so far.</a>.